benchware/Xenit-Chat/README.md

-# Xenit-Chat
+# Xenit Chat
-Xenit Chat for ComputerCraft
+Chat software for CC: Tweaked!
+Fully local, no external servers needed.

+# Tradebacks
+Stability will depends.
+Security system is not that great.